 - Timeouts - In regular-season meets only, the referee, when requested and when a halt has been called for some other reason, should grant permission to a coach or designated team representative on the strip (as appointed by the coach) to take one timeout per bout of a maximum duration of 30 seconds.
 Only one person may confer with his or her respective fencer during this timeout.
 Such permission may be granted once for each contestant during a bout.
-The opposing team also may confer during this timeout. - Black Cards - Level one black card indicates exclusion of the match in which it occurs even if the bout is concluded.
+The opposing team also may confer during this timeout. - At the NCAA Championships, non-injury timeouts are not permitted during five-touch bouts.
+During the 15-touch, direct-elimination bouts of the semi-finals and finals, one person may approach each fencer to give advice during the scheduled one-minute break. - Black Cards - Level one black card indicates exclusion of the match in which it occurs even if the bout is concluded.
 No substitutions are permitted and no other results are affected.
-The bout, even if concluded and won by the athlete black carded, is recorded as a 5-0 defeat for that fencer.

-- Level two black card indicates that in addition to the above penalties, the fencer will be excluded from remaining scheduled dual meets at the event. - If a member of a coaching staff of a competing institution receives a black card at regional competition, he/she will be issued a group-3 yellow card (warning for disturbing order) at the start of competition at the championships final site.
+The bout, even if concluded and won by the athlete black carded, is recorded as a 5-0 defeat for that fencer. - Level two black card indicates that in addition to the above penalties, the fencer will be excluded from remaining scheduled dual meets at the event. - If a member of a coaching staff of a competing institution receives a black card at regional competition, he/she will be issued a group-3 yellow card (warning for disturbing order) at the start of competition at the championships final site.

-Appendix E • Nine Strip Format
+Appendix D • Nine Strip Format

-Sample NCAA Fencing Championships Schedule - Nine Strips
+NCAA Fencing Championships Schedule - Nine Strips